Skip to main content

 3. Write the Native Code

-1. Create a folder named shared at the same level of the android and ios folders.
+1. Create a folder named shared at the same level as the android and ios folders.

 2. Inside the shared folder, create a new file called NativeSampleModule.h.